sergiogonmoll/Genomic_shock_LTF_BTF/README.md

 The differential expression analysis and downstream analysis, including the production of the figures in the chapter for TEtranscripts was done with "TEtranscripts_script.R".
 The differential expression analysis and downstream analysis, including the production of figures for TElocal was done with "TElocal.R".

+A complete repository of the PhD thesis has been created elsewhere since file size limitations make it hard to upload all data, and can be found here: https://drive.google.com/file/d/1W5KDuDYTOoX9cbLOTBuyc-lM4j5ymqMH/view?usp=sharing

 For any additional questions: sergiogonmoll[at]gmail.com or h.l.dugdale[at]rug.nl